Genivia/ugrep/README.md

 `--format='%O%~'` to output matching lines for every match, or `--format='%o%~'` to output the only matching part.
 The `--format` option does not check for binary matches and may output a line repeatedly with field `%O`, like option `-u`.
-For example, to match all words recursively in the current working directory with line and column numbers, where `%n` is the line number, `%k` is the column number, `%o` is the match (only matching), and `%~` is a
+For example, to match all words recursively in the working directory with line and column numbers, where `%n` is the line number, `%k` is the column number, `%o` is the match (only matching), and `%~` is a newline:
-newline:

     ugrep -r --format='%n,%k:%o%~' '\w+'